Recommendations

 Closure Date:

-6 The Associate Director evaluates and determines any additional reasons for noncompliance and ensures that medical center managers keep furnishings and equipment safe and in good repair.
+The System Director evaluates and determines any additional reasons for noncompliance and ensures the Quality, Safety, and Value Committee consistently reviews and integrates aggregated quality, safety, and value data.

 Closure Date: